unikraft/summer-of-code-2021/content/en/docs/sessions/09-advanced-app-porting/index.md

 Looking at its size we see that it is 0x10 bytes (the equivalent of 16 in decimal).
 We also notice that the start address of the section is 0x1120f0, the same as the one we got from running the program.

-# Unikraft APIs
+### Unikraft APIs

-One important thing to point out regarding Unikraft internal libraries is that for each “category” of library (e.g., memory allocators, schedulers, filesystems, network drivers, etc.)
+One important thing to point out regarding Unikraft internal libraries is that for each "category" of library (e.g., memory allocators, schedulers, filesystems, network drivers, etc.)
 Unikraft defines (or will define) an API that each library under that category must comply with.
-This is so that it’s possible to easily plug and play different libraries of a certain type (e.g., using a co-operative scheduler or a pre-emptive one).
+This is so that it's possible to easily plug and play different libraries of a certain type (e.g., using a co-operative scheduler or a pre-emptive one).

-## VFScore
+#### VFScore

 Take for example the virtual filesystem (i.e. `vfscore`).
 This library provides the implementation of system calls related to filesystem management.
 We saw in previous sessions that there are two types of filesystems available in Unikraft `ramfs` and` 9pfs`.